plone/volto/packages/registry/README.md

 You can even have modifiers to the component registrations through dependencies.
 Thus you can adapt the call, given an array of such dependencies.

-### Register components by name using `config.registerComponent`
+### Register components by name

-You can register components by name, typically from an add-on or project configuration:
+You can register components by name, typically from an add-on or project configuration, by using `config.registerComponent`.

 ```js
 import MyToolbarComponent from './MyToolbarComponent'